Undergraduate Program

 Interested in majoring in Classics but not sure which track is right for you?
 Please contact Director of Undergraduate Studies Professor Caitie Barrett who will be happy to discuss them with you.

-Classics Major Form
+Classics Major Declaration Form

 Classics Requirements Forms